-The borrowing of money for various governmental purposes of a County in New York State (the "State") is governed predominately by the State constitution and the Local Finance Law, Chapter 33-a of the Consolidated Laws of the State (hereinafter sometimes referred to as the "LFL").
-The power to spend the borrowed money to accomplish a valid purpose of the County, however, generally derives from other laws, in particular, the County Law County Charter, where applicable, as well as the General Municipal Law.
-The focus of this booklet is on the restrictions, rules and procedures governing the issuance of debt by Counties in the State.
+The borrowing of money for various governmental purposes of a school district in New York State (the "State") is governed predominately by the State Constitution and the Local Finance Law, Chapter 33-a of the Consolidated Laws of the State (hereinafter sometimes referred to as the "LFL").
+The power to spend the borrowed money to accomplish a valid purpose of the school district, however, generally derives from other laws, in particular, the Education Law, as well as the General Municipal Law.
+The focus of this booklet is on the restrictions, rules and procedures governing the issuance of debt by school districts in the State.
 The role of Bond Counsel relates to determination of the validity of debt: valid authorization, valid sale, valid tax and disclosure status, and valid issuance.

-The role of Bond Counsel in the issuance of debt by a County in a nutshell is thus, as follows:
+The role of Bond Counsel in the issuance of debt by a school district in a nutshell is thus, as follows:

-- Determine that the object or purpose is a valid County purpose under New York State law. - Determine the useful life of the object or purpose as provided by the State Legislature (regardless of what Bond Counsel and/or the County may know to be different in actual use). - Determine that any conditions necessary to be completed prior to adoption of a bond resolution have been properly completed (i.e., compliance with the State Environmental Quality Review Act; compliance with County improvement district proceedings if applicable; note: other than such improvement district matters, County bond resolutions do not themselves require a public hearing). - Draft the text of the bond resolution in accordance with Local Finance Law requirements and confirm valid adoption. - Draft the text of the Legal Notice of estoppel of the bond resolution to be published after valid adoption and confirm proper publication. - Draft the documentation necessary to ensure that the sale of County bond anticipation notes or bonds is in conformity with requirements of Local Finance Law and the regulations of the Office of the State Comptroller.
+- Determine that the project is a valid school district purpose under New York State law. - Determine that the project is a capital project eligible for financing. - Determine the useful life of the project as provided by the State Legislature (regardless of what Bond Counsel and/or the school district may know to be different in actual use). - Determine that any conditions necessary to be completed prior to adoption of a bond resolution have been properly completed (i.e., compliance with the State Environmental Quality Review Act; drafting of school district election proceedings as applicable). - Draft the text of the bond resolution in accordance with Local Finance Law requirements and confirm valid adoption. - Draft the text of the Legal Notice of estoppel of the bond resolution to be published after valid adoption and successful referendum and confirm proper publication. - Draft the documentation necessary to ensure that the sale of school district bond anticipation notes or bonds is in conformity with requirements of Local Finance Law and the regulations of the office of the State Comptroller. - Participate in the production of a disclosure document about the school district and its finances (the official statement) and work with school district and financial advisor to be sure it is not less than 100% accurate.

-- Participate in the production of a disclosure document about the County and its finances (the official statement) and work with County and financial advisor to be sure it is not less than 100% accurate. - Determine that the sale and award of County debt is in conformity with Local Finance Law and the regulations of the Office of the State Comptroller thereunder, and is within the debt limit applicable. - Draft the actual debt instruments of the County and the requisite closing documentation, including federal tax law and disclosure law covenants and compliance certifications. - Provide an opinion of Bond Counsel that, in effect, each of the steps described above was completed in conformity with the laws of the State.
+- Determine that the sale and award of school district debt is in conformity with Local Finance Law and the regulations of the office of the State Comptroller thereunder, and is within the debt limit applicable. - Draft the actual debt instruments of the school district and the requisite closing documentation, including federal tax law and disclosure law covenants and compliance certifications. - Provide an opinion of Bond Counsel that, in effect, each of the steps described above was completed in conformity with the laws of the State.

 To this end, bond counsel are involved early on in planning either a capital project or a cashflow borrowing for operational expenses.
-From the beginning, the activities of a County prior to borrowing may have implications under federal tax laws, federal securities laws, and the Local Finance Law.
+From the beginning, the activities of a school district prior to borrowing may have implications under federal tax laws, federal securities laws, the local finance law and/or the state education law.

-Without a "bond counsel opinion" from a reputable, knowledgeable firm, a County is generally not able to sell its debt because it is that opinion that provides comfort to the purchasers of such debt that it is a valid and binding obligation of the County to repay the purchaser both the principal loaned and interest thereon.
+Without a "bond counsel opinion" from a reputable, knowledgeable firm, preferably one that will exist at least as long as the debt is outstanding, a school district is generally not able to sell its debt because it is that opinion that provides comfort to the purchasers of such debt that it is a valid and binding obligation of the school district to repay the purchaser both the principal loaned and interest thereon.